VidathChamikara/Solidity-Analyzer/README.md

 # Solidity-Analyzer
-Node Server Production Environment for Deploy
+Node Backend Production Environment for Deploy On Vercel Platform